 Vegan, vegetarian, flexitarian or just trying to fit in a meat-free Monday here and there?
-Plant-based blogger and chef Lexi Monzeglio shares her ultimate guide to getting your veggie fix in and around Johannesburg.
+Here’s the ultimate guide to getting your veggie fix in and around Johannesburg.

-The menu here feature very little to no animal products, as well as no refined sugars or products containing gluten.
-The breakfast rush kicks off with options like the Sunshine Glow bowl with seasonal citrus, coconut cream and a biscuit crumb, or a hearty-sounding polenta breakfast stack with mushrooms, grilled cherry tomatoes and polenta cakes.
+The menu here features very little to no animal products, as well as no refined sugars or products containing gluten.
+The breakfast rush kicks off with options like the Farmer’s Breakfast Bowl with tofu scramble, grilled mushrooms, roasted potatoes, grilled tomatoes and fresh avo with a vegan hollandaise.
+Or go for the gluten-free vanilla power waffles with berries, coconut cream and vegan Nutella.
 Come lunch and dinner, the dishes take on a more gourmet slant.
-Starter nibbles like beetroot falafel, carrot hummus and crudités are followed by main events like slow-roasted cauli-steaks, sweet potato and chickpea activated-charcoal burgers, and black rice porcini risotto with sautéed leeks and butternut puree.
-Desserts come refined sugar-free and include the likes of frozen chocolate ganache with shortbread crumb and sticky caramel.
+Starter nibbles like almond ricotta and pear bruschetta or beetroot falafel, carrot hummus and crudités are followed by main events like giant mushroom medallions; chickpea activated-charcoal burger; or black rice porcini risotto with basil, green peas, zucchini and a broccoli mousse.

-This vegan food stall has been around for a good few years, and they are especially famous for their faux pulled ‘pork’, which is actually plant-based.
-Try their pulled pork nachos or their delicious pulled pork tacos.
-Word on the street is that vegan prawns are involved in some of their dishes and their baked goods are heaven-sent.
+This vegan food stall has been around for a good few years, and it’s especially famous for the faux pulled ‘pork’, which is actually plant-based.
+Try the pulled pork nachos or the delicious pulled pork tacos.
+Word on the street is that vegan prawns are involved in some dishes and that the baked goods are heaven-sent.
 You can find Vegeata on Facebook, where you can like their page for more information and updates.